TinuCH1976/link-library/readme.txt

 * This allows for more flexibility in formatting the element using your blog’s stylesheet.

 == Frequently Asked Questions ==

+= How can I override some of the options when using shortcodes in my pages =

+To override the settings specified inside of the plugin settings page, the two commands can be called with options.
+Here is the syntax to call these options:

+[link-library-cats categorylistoverride="28"]

+Overrides the list of categories to be displayed in the category list

+[link-library-cats excludecategoryoverride="28"]

+Overrides the list of categories to be excluded in the category list

+[link-library categorylistoverride="28"]

+Overrides the list of categories to be displayed in the link list

+[link-library excludecategoryoverride="28"]

+Overrides the list of categories to be excluded in the link list

+[link-library notesoverride=0]

+Set to 0 or 1 to display or not display link notes

+[link-library descoverride=0]

+Set to 0 or 1 to display or not display link descriptions

+[link-library rssoverride=0]

+Set to 0 or 1 to display or not display rss information

+[link-library tableoverride=0]

+Set to 0 or 1 to display links in an unordered list or a table.

 = Can Link Library be used as before by calling PHP functions? =